 Parental Leave: Parental leave has been extended to align with the extended federal EI parental benefit.
 The leave period:

 - allows birth mothers to begin up to 61 consecutive weeks of parental leave immediately after the end of the 17 week pregnancy leave, providing a total leave period of 78 weeks.
 This is considerably longer than the previous leave available to birth mothers, which provided a maximum protected leave period of 52 weeks to birth mothers (inclusive of pregnancy leave); and,

 - allows partners, non-birth parents or adopting parents to take up to 62 consecutive weeks of parental leave within 18 months of a child’s birth or adoption (previously 37 weeks).

-Compassionate Care Leave: Has been increased to a 27 week leave period (previously 8 weeks).
+Compassionate Care Leave: Increased to a 27-week leave period (previously 8 weeks).